jedisct1/zig-utf8encrypt/README.md

 Ciphertext: ~Ԟtݛ]0و>tM¸+ (21 bytes)
 ```

 Latin characters with diacritics (é, ï) are 2-byte UTF-8 sequences that encrypt to other 2-byte sequences.
+Each character stays within its byte-length class, but the class sequence may be reordered.

-**Note:** The encrypted output shown above is deterministic for a given key and tweak.
+Note: The encrypted output shown above is deterministic for a given key and tweak.
 Different keys, tweaks, or positions will produce different ciphertexts.

 ## Examples